ekorchmar/ohdsi-hekate/README.md

 ## License
 Source code is available under MIT License.
+This means that you can use it for any purpose, including commercial purposes.